 Within the insurance sector, there has been a massive acceleration toward digital channels and automation, particularly in claims management.
-With the overnight shift to remote working, claims surges resulting from havoc wrought by the pandemic and customers moving to mostly digital communications channels, insurance providers have been hard pressed to keep up.
+With the overnight shift to remote working, claims surges resulting from the havoc wrought by the pandemic, and customers moving to mostly digital communications channels, insurance providers have been hard-pressed to keep up.

-In response the market has seen an increase in take up of new AI and claims management software platforms to facilitate processes and new working challenges.
-However, adding this technology into long-established processes which also rely on legacy systems and a workforce under strain creates its own challenges.
+In response, the market has seen an increase in the take-up of new AI and claims management software platforms to facilitate processes and new working challenges.
+However, adding this technology into long-established processes which also rely on legacy systems and a workforce under strain creates challenges.
 Using an intelligent automation platform is a great way to support connectivity between both old and new technology while helping to improve processes from the inside out.
 This enables the people on a claims team to focus on helping customers rather than on time-consuming data tasks or manually moving a claim along to settlement.

 A transformation plan for claims should look holistically at the whole journey, from the pain points that any new technology is solving to an examination of the efficiency of processes at each stage of a claim.